containers/podman-desktop/website/docs/installation/windows-install/index.md

 1. [Download the Windows installer](/downloads/windows).

-1. To install the Podman Desktop Windows installer without user interaction, run the Windows installer with the silent flag `/S` from the Command Prompt:
+1. To install without user interaction, run the Windows installer with the silent flag `/S` from the Command Prompt:

    ```shell-session
    > podman-desktop-1.6.4-setup-x64.exe /S